- Last Updated Date:

 - The Laws & Culture tab was updated - Ramadan.

 TUNISIA - Exercise a high degree of cautionThere is no nationwide advisory in effect for Tunisia.
 However, you should exercise a high degree of caution due to the risk of civil unrest and the heightened threat of terrorism in the region.

 Regional Advisory for the Chaambi Mountain National Park and Tunisia’s Greater South

-Foreign Affairs, Trade and Development Canada advises against non-essential travel to the Chaambi Mountain National Park area, west of Kasserine, due to regional tensions, as well as to Tunisia’s Greater South, near the borders with Algeria and Libya and the Goubellat-Dougga region in the governorate of Beja.
+Foreign Affairs, Trade and Development Canada advises against non-essential travel to the Chaambi Mountain National Park area, due to regional tensions, as well as to Tunisia’s Greater South, near the borders with Algeria and Libya, including border governorates of Kasserine, Kef and Jendouba.

 The decision to travel is your responsibility.
 You are also responsible for your personal safety abroad.
 The Government of Canada takes the safety and security of Canadians abroad very seriously and provides credible and timely information in its Travel Advice.
 In the event of a crisis situation that requires evacuation, the Government of Canada’s policy is to provide safe transportation to the closest safe location.
 The Government of Canada will assist you in leaving a country or a region as a last resort, when all means of commercial or personal transportation have been exhausted.
 This service is provided on a cost-recovery basis.
 Onward travel is at your personal expense.
 Situations vary from one location to another, and there may be constraints on government resources that will limit the ability of the Government of Canada to provide assistance, particularly in countries or regions where the potential for violent conflict or political instability is high.